magicaks/magicaks/README.md

 This automation is divided in 3 stages.
 We use terraform to bootstrap infrastructure and set up a gitOps connection in the cluster which then picks up kubernetes manifests for the declared state of the cluster.

 These manifests are in turn divided into two parts.
 1. Manifests which require admin permissions on the cluster to install.
 2. Manifests for workloads which run within a namespace and with limited credentials.

 This is done to prevent unauthorized installations in the cluster.
 Hence, there are two flux pods running, one for each type of manifest.
 Admin manifests should come from a repository which is controlled by cluster admins and has tighter process control methods so that every input is checked before being applied to the cluster.

 Instead of writing k8s manifests directly we use Fabrikate HLD to write the config which is then translated to K8s manifests using a pipeline which in turn runs ``fab generate`` and pushes the config to the k8s manifest repo.
 However you do not need to use Fabrikate.
-The automatiion expects names of kubernetes manifest repo and you can use any manifest generation tool of your choice, for example kustomize.
+The automation expects names of kubernetes manifest repo and you can use any manifest generation tool of your choice, for example kustomize.

 If you use a different manifest generation system make sure you to run ``rbac-generator.py`` and ``azmonconfig-generator.py`` as part of building the manifests.